michellecaii/calorie_tracker/README.md

-# Foodie Calorie Finder
-🍲 Food Calorie Counter with Django &amp; Python 🍲
+# 🍲 Food Calorie Counter with Django &amp; Python 🍲

 ## Introduction
 Welcome to the "Foodie Calorie Finder," a web application built using HTML, CSS, JavaScript, and Python's Django framework.
 This application allows users to search for the calorie content in different foods and provides suggestions on exercises to burn those calories.